Case Details

 What Were the Facts of This Case?

-Mr Seah’s key connection was with a person at HBO Asia, Ching Ping Lee (“Mr Lee”), with whom he had been classmates since primary school.
-In June 2018, Mr Seah emailed Mr Lee to explore whether Onwards Media could have discussions on opportunities with HBO Asia.
-That exploratory engagement led to a purchase order from HBO Asia, dated 16 November 2018, totalling US$3,798,500 and comprising two items: (1) Platform Enhancement and Development for US$1,391,000 (the “development amount”), and (2) Platform Support and Maintenance for US$2,407,500, payable in 36 monthly instalments of US$66,875 (the “maintenance amount”).
-The maintenance payments were structured to commence only after development was completed.
+Seah had a friend at HBO Asia, Ching Ping Lee (“Mr Lee”).
+On 21 June 2018, Seah emailed Mr Lee to explore whether Onwards Media could discuss opportunities with HBO Asia.
+An HBO Asia purchase order followed, totalling US$3,798,500 and comprising two items: (1) Platform Enhancement and Development (US$1,391,000), and (2) Platform Support and Maintenance (US$2,407,500), payable in 36 monthly instalments of US$66,875.
+Importantly, the maintenance payments were to commence only when development was completed.
+Although the purchase order was dated 16 November 2018, Onwards Media learned of its success only on 7 December 2018, when Mr Lee informed Seah, who in turn informed Hoong.

-Onwards Media paid Mr Seah a total of S$40,000 in two tranches: S$20,000 on 30 January 2019 and another S$20,000 on 16 March 2019.
-By a letter dated 23 July 2019, Mr Seah’s solicitors demanded payment of S$419,229.50.
-Onwards Media responded by asserting that only US$39,000 was payable and tendered a cheque for S$13,623.48, which it calculated as the balance due after the earlier S$40,000 payment.
-Mr Seah’s solicitors replied that Mr Seah would bank the cheque as part-payment of what he claimed.
+After the agreement, Onwards Media paid Seah a total of S$40,000 in two instalments (S$20,000 on 30 January 2019 and another S$20,000 on 16 March 2019).
+Seah then demanded further payment by solicitors’ letter dated 23 July 2019, seeking S$419,229.50.
+Onwards Media responded by asserting that only US$39,000 was payable and tendered a cheque for S$13,623.48 as the balance after converting the defendant’s calculation into Singapore dollars.
+Seah’s solicitors replied on 26 August 2019, noting that Seah would bank the cheque as part payment of what he claimed.
 When the dispute could not be resolved, proceedings were commenced on 18 September 2019.
-The claim against Mr Hoong personally was later discontinued on 15 July 2020, leaving Onwards Media as the sole defendant at trial.
+The claim against Hoong was discontinued on 15 July 2020, leaving the matter to proceed against Onwards Media.

 What Were the Key Legal Issues?